LambdaSharp/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/Docs/Tool-NewModule.md

 # LambdaSharp CLI - New Module Command

-The `new module` command is used to create a new module file.
+The `new module` command is used to create a new module definition.

 ## Arguments